pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0118.md

 ### Enum state

-The `@Reducer` macro will also apply the `@CasePathable` macro to your feature's `State` type if it is an enum, and further apply the `@dynamicMemberLookup` annotation.
+The [`@Reducer`][reducer-macro-docs] macro will also apply the [`@CasePathable`][casepathable-docs] macro to your feature's `State` type if it is an enum, and further apply the `@dynamicMemberLookup` annotation.
 This allows you to greatly simplify how you use the library's navigation view modifiers when dealing with an enum of destinations.

 For example, previously the following was necessary to describing driving a sheet from a particular case of an enum of destinations: